bhavanamn/GarnetMarketEngine/README.md

 - [Flask](https://flask.palletsprojects.com/en/2.1.x/): A micro web framework for Python.
 - [Bootstrap](https://getbootstrap.com/): A popular HTML, CSS, and JavaScript framework for building responsive and mobile-first web applications.

-These dependencies are included in the project, but it's always a good practice to check for updates and ensure you have the latest versions installed.

 ## Contributing

 Contributions to this project are welcome.
 If you have any ideas or improvements you'd like to see implemented, please open an issue or submit a pull request.